tjeon015/2021Fall_finals/README.md

 1. Countries with higher economic rankings appear to have overall lower fertility rates than countries with lower economic rankings.
 2. Fertility rates within a country appear to decrease as GDP and income per capita of a nation increase.

+### Hypothesis 2
+The article states that due to High Infant and Mortality Rates, there is a reduction in birthrates.
+However, we also observe that for HIGH income countries, Maternal and Infant Mortality is comparitively lower but yet there is an overall reduction in birthrates.
+Thus, Maternal and Natal Mortality rates cannot be directly correlated as a whole factor causing the overall reduction in birthrates for such poorly resourced countries, but they are a contributing factor.

+### Hypothesis 3
+After performing the analysis of expenditure on child we can conclude that 'Childcare & Education' and 'Healthcare' are 2 categories where the percentage share of expenditure from the total child expenditure budget has risen in the selected period of time.
+Thus, supporting the statement in the article we can state that these two factors may lead to couples delaying having children, which may lead to reduced fertility rate.

+### Hypothesis 4

+From our analysis above, we conclude that religious countries do infact have a higher fertility rate compared to the least religious countries, and as the average years of schooling increases, the fertility rate tends to decrease, irrespective of the religion.